partiallyordered/postman-migration/Proposal.md

 using an HTTP request from Postman.
 In both cases, that code must then be executed in the Postman environment using `eval` (a security risk in certain contexts).

+Additionally, similar tests must be duplicates.
+If a user wishes to write five tests of similar API calls, with the same assertions, they must create five nearly-identical duplicates of the test.
+For example, one may wish to simply validate responses from five different currency endpoints, e.g.
+`/EUR` `/USD` `/RMB` `/GBP` `/CAD`.
+This would require five duplicated tests.
+In Jest, we would call a function with five different arguments, writing the code only once.

 Because code reuse is so difficult, users resort to one of the following options:
 1. **Copying and pasting to achieve reuse**.
 This leads to a huge maintenance burden and a rapidly increasing error rate in the tests, as test authors must duplicate changes in multiple places